cofi

 // no need to define resources.conversions

-conversion that is part of the built-in conversion and also define it inresources.conversions
+1. Define formatter / parser conversion that is part of the built-in conversion and also define it in resources.conversions object in order to override the built-in function behavior (can override func / args / both):

 const model = {